-Policy Paper §6: Matching Circular Economy Missions with Network of Circular Cities, Teodor Kalpakchiev, the-enpi.org // Project #Sustainability
+Policy Paper §6: Framework for ad-hoc Experimentation Missions aimed at Cirularity in Urban Habitats, Teodor Kalpakchiev, the-enpi.org // Project #Sustainability

 The following paper would conceptualize the circular economy missions as externalization of EU’s domestic order, as well as an attempt to create decentralized governance of trade flows for solving unsustainable telecouplings, for sustainability communication, countering carbon leakage, seeking justice along supply chains and solving sovereign debt unsustainability through offsetting it for investments in natural capital.

-It would seek indicators and Explore the relationship between:
+Decentralized, polyarchic experiments would seek indicators and explore the relationship between:

 - City expansions and Emission certificates, peri-Urbanism as a way of dealing with the past